The Best Man Cave Bar Ideas

 Stock Your Bar

-Now you’ve got your equipment raring to go, entertainment ready for guests, and impressive room decor, you’re going to need to stock your bar!
+Now you’ve chosen your theme and chosen your furniture, it’s time to stock your bar because an empty bar is no good to anyone.
 The range of different liquors and mixers available can make this step seem difficult, but you don’t need to panic.
 Depending on the theme of your man cave, different drink styles will suit your setting, and you can choose a staple whisky or pint to offer.
 Anything else is a bonus!
+Consider the drinks and glassware pairings you’ve got going on.
+The last thing you want is to have to serve your IPA’s in champagne flutes.

 Select Your Spirits

-You aren’t doing your gentlemen’s club setting justice if you don’t have a stash of whisky or port.
+If a gentlemen's club is the aesthetic of your choice, you’re not doing it justice if you don’t have a stash of whisky or port.
 Whether you enjoy your drink neat or on the rocks, selecting your spirits is the most important part of introducing a bar.
 Firstly, you’ll want to focus on choosing a quality bottle of every spirit to populate your cabinet.
 You’ve got to establish the backbone of your bar before you can grow and expand your collection!

 The perfect first-time whisky is a bottle of Darkness 8 Year Old.
 At around £50, it isn’t a cheap introduction to the world of whisky, but the quality is worth every penny.
-With plenty of flavour, including orange peel and amaretto notes, this is a beautiful start to your collection.
-In fact, it’s so drinkable that we reckon you’ll repurchase this one for your cabinet permanently!
+This is a beautiful start to your collection with plenty of flavours, including orange peel and amaretto notes.
+It’s so drinkable that we reckon you’ll repurchase this one for your cabinet permanently!

 Your man cave bar ideas mean nothing without an excellent port to pour.
 A bottle of Croft Vintage Port 1994 will only set you back £60, but James Suckling (or the Wine Spectator) awarded the drink a 96/100.
 Aromas include black cherry, spice and leather, so you’re guaranteed a punchy start to your port collection.
 The lads won’t want the bottle, or the night, to end!